Hopefully we will cover your questions here, but please contact email@example.com with any further queries. We are happy to help and offer advice!

 The Dance Summer School fee information for 2020 is not yet available.
 Please see the 2019 fees below for a reference:

 The Dance Summer School course fee for 2019 is £660.
-Accommodation is offered at an additional £650.
-There is an option to pay a deposit for both the course and accommodation fees and the remaining balance at a later date.
+There is an option to pay a deposit for the course fees and the remaining balance at a later date.

 An early bird fee of £530 is available for those booking by 30 March 2019.